-The Garden offers onsite programs for school groups from September through December and February through May, and is available for self-guided visits throughout the year.
+The Garden offers onsite programs for school groups from September through December and February through May.
+The Garden is also available for self-guided visits throughout the year.
 Our programs introduce students to the Garden's historic and scientific significance using inquiry-based activities aligned to national standards.
-For most up-to-date information about our programs, upcoming events, and policies, please visit our website at mobot.org/schoolprograms or call our office at (314) 577-5185.
+For the most up-to-date information about our programs, upcoming events, and policies, please visit our website at mobot.org/schoolprograms or call our office at (314) 577-5185.